-3. The fellowship should be actively reaching out to the local community and beyond by sharing the Gospel.
+3. A Heart for the Community.
+The fellowship should be actively reaching out to the local community and beyond by sharing the Gospel.

-4. There should be signs of growth.
+4. Signs of Growth.
 Is there a balanced mix of younger and older members, with new people coming?

-5. Is the worship time biblical and balanced?
+5. Biblical and Balanced Worship.
 Too many churches engage in unbiblical and unhealthy expressions of worship that only serve to make people feel uncomfortable.
-The Apostle Paul wrote that everything should be done "decently and in order."
-(1 Cor.
-14:40) The fellowship you attend should follow this biblical pattern.
+The Apostle Paul wrote that everything should be done "decently and in order" (1 Corinthians 14:40).
+The fellowship you attend should follow this biblical pattern.
 Not boring, just orderly.

-6. A balanced fellowship shouldn't emphasize emotional responses and personal experience over God's Word.
+6. God’s Word as the Final Authority.
+A balanced fellowship shouldn't emphasize emotional responses and personal experience over God's Word.
 Emotions and experiences are fine, but God's Word should always have the final say.

-7. Finally, a balanced and healthy fellowship sees itself as part of the larger network of the Body of Christ.
+7. Healthy and Stable Fellowship.
+The church community should see itself as part of the larger network of the Body of Christ.
 Avoid a fellowship that leaves you with the impression that they have something that other churches don't have.

 There is no such thing as a perfect fellowship.
 That's because the members are people just like you—possessing sinful hearts.
 But just because churches are fraught with problems doesn't mean any of us has the right to forsake a place of regular worship with other believers.
 Instead do your homework, compare what you see with God's Word, and spend time asking for God's leading.
 He wants you to be connected to a place that's healthy and growing in His grace.